 Not only those afflicted suffer under the mental illness, but also their loved ones.
 Friends, partnerships, and families are negatively affected.

 Children, in particular, suffer when a parent is not well.
 They increasingly grow to feel guilty for the despair of their mother or father.
 That’s why it’s important to involve children in an age-appropriate manner.
 You can find more information on how to do so from the Fachstelle Institut Kinderseele Schweiz (iks) (german; specialist help center for children).

 As with all illnesses, this question is very important.
 Psychological problems can ultimately become very costly because of therapy costs and time off work.
 But don't worry: It is highly likely that your insurance will cover a majority of the costs.
 For insurance purposes, a distinction must be made between “private” and “at the workplace.”

-Depending on the insurance, voluntary supplementary insurance currently covers services of psychotherapists that are not necessarily delegated by a doctor.
+If psychological psychotherapy is not prescribed by a doctor, the costs will be covered voluntary supplementary insurance depending on the insurance.
 Find out about your insurance coverage.
-For example, AXA covers up to 75% of non-physician psychotherapy in its supplementary insurance “Complet” (up to CHF 3,000) and 75% with the product “Plus” (up to CHF 1,000 per year).
+For example, AXA covers up to 75% of non-medical psychotherapy in its supplementary insurance “Complet” (up to CHF 3,000 per year) and 75% with the product “Plus” (up to CHF 1,000 per year).